"The very stars once lived and died at our command, yet you still dare oppose us?"

 - Enigmatic Minion: No one knows his motivation, beyond maybe being a Blood Knight.
 Unlike most Dark Eldar, he's just there to fight, never uttering a single word.
 Even his name is unknown - 'Drazhar' is simply a title.

 - Master Swordsman: Fewer more masterful.
 Though that goes without saying for one who might be a Phoenix Lord.

-- Sixth Ranger Traitor: It's implied that he's the fallen Striking Scorpions Phoenix Lord, Ahrha.
-Sure enough, he has a similar statline to a Phoenix Lord.
+- Sixth Ranger Traitor: It's implied that he's the fallen Striking Scorpions Phoenix Lord, Ahrha, and his in-game statline is very similar to a Phoenix Lord.